Hi there. I’m your host, Jason Bennion, not to be confused with the Welsh illustrator, the baseball player, or the Arizona dentist who share my name.

 I find the modern world baffling in many ways.
 I think my friend Eric summed it up best the afternoon he called me “an analog kind of guy lost in a digital world.”

 I’m a curmudgeonly champion for all the pop culture of my youth: the original 1960s Star Trek, the pre-Special Edition Star Wars, the version of Battlestar Galactica that featured a chimp in a robot-dog suit, laid-back TV detectives with mustaches, and rock music from before grunge brought everybody down.

 I don’t like the term “cheesy,” I don’t believe in the concept of “guilty pleasures,” and I don’t do “irony.”

 I grew up and still live in the general vicinity of Salt Lake City, Utah, home of the LDS Church, the 2002 Olympics, and (according to our license plates) The Greatest Snow on Earth™.
 No, I am not Mormon myself.

 I tend to be nostalgic for just about anything you can think of, and I miss the rural landscape of my youth far more than I ever would’ve imagined.

-I don’t shop at Hobby Lobby or eat at Chik-Fil-A. Their owners can believe whatever they want, but I won’t enable them with my money.
+I don’t shop at Hobby Lobby and I don’t eat at Chik-Fil-A. Their owners can believe whatever they want, but I won’t enable them with my money.